toptutoring/ttutoring/_posts/2018-03-05-act-online-or-in-person-.md

 <!--more-->

-First, since online testing for the ACT is a fairly new development, the ability to take it online is still very limited and available only in select school districts as well as only during school-time hours.
+First, since online testing for the ACT is a fairly new development, the ability to take it online is still very limited and available only in select school districts and during school-time hours.

-To prepare for the online test, you will also need to familiarize yourself with their testing platform TestNav, which is readily accessible to [download](http://download.testnav.com/) online (available for Windows or OS operating systems) and also contains a practice test.
+To prepare for the online test, you will also need to familiarize yourself with their testing platform TestNav, which is readily accessible to [download](http://download.testnav.com/) online (available for Windows or macOS operating systems) and also contains a practice test.

 If you find bubbling in answers by hand difficult and time consuming, the online testing option may be a more practical option for you.
 The option to review your current status in the test to see overall items you have bookmarked, answered, or not answered may also be another factor for choosing to take the test online.